sksamuel/cohort/README.md

 Cohort provides health checks for a variety of JVM metrics such as memory and thread deadlocks as well as connectivity to services such as Kafka and Elasticsearch and databases.

+The kubelet uses liveness probes to know when to restart a container.
+For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
+Restarting a container in such a state can help to make the application more available despite bugs.

+The kubelet uses readiness probes to know when a container is ready to start accepting traffic.
+A Pod is considered ready when all of its containers are ready.
+One use of this signal is to control which Pods are used as backends for Services.
+When a Pod is not ready, it is removed from Service load balancers.

+The kubelet uses startup probes to know when a container application has started.
+If such a probe is configured, it disables liveness and readiness checks until it succeeds, making sure those probes don't interfere with the application startup.
+This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.

+Sometimes, applications are temporarily unable to serve traffic.
+For example, an application might need to load large data or configuration files during startup, or depend on external services after startup.
+In such cases, you don't want to kill the application, but you don't want to send it requests either.
+Kubernetes provides readiness probes to detect and mitigate these situations.
+A pod with containers reporting that they are not ready does not receive traffic through Kubernetes Services.

 ## Logging

 Cohort allows you to view the current logging configuration and update log levels at runtime.